Romney Privately Makes Good on the Milk Goof in a Classy Way

 Editing, and Spilled Milk Remover: Jim W. Dean

-Posted by Ken Smith on Jan 10 2012, With 0 Reads, Filed under Government, Politics.
+Posted by Ken Smith on January 10, 2012, With 4239 Reads Filed under Government, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.